 Breakthrough Fuel notes, several states have seen even larger price jumps, including Virginia, South Carolina, North Carolina and Georgia—all have seen wholesale prices rise about 35 cents per gallon.
 These increases are due to the Colonial Pipeline, which supplies all of these states, operating at a reduced level as Houston refineries continue to return to normal post-Harvey.
 And because Florida receives the majority of its refined products via ocean shipments, prices are affected by road and port closures following the storms.

-The impacts to supply chains are harder to quantify at this point.
+The impacts to supply chains from Hurricane Irma is harder to quantify at this point.
 We know that logistics managers have been challenged with port, airport closures bringing freight and road transportation to a halt.
 Major industries affected by the logistics disruptions include retail consumer goods, food, construction materials, machinery, plastics, petrochemicals, and energy.

 To relieve some of this burden, Governor Scott announced that the state police would escort gas tankers from the ports to the stations so they could bypass clogged roads.
 Weight restrictions were lifted on fuel trucks as well as the maximum number of hours truckers are allowed to drive.

 Stephen Bennett, COO of Riskpulse, a supply chain risk analytics firm says, “Shipping capacity is severely limited across the eastern two-thirds of the country.
 We’ve heard that truck capacity is running about 30% of what would normally be expected in the Southeast.”
 Florida’s main exports are agricultural products, and that industry took a severe blow from Irma.
 Bennett says that the combination of wind and rain caused damage to citrus crops with significant tree damage in the central Florida citrus belt.

 Digitized supply chains can’t remove hurricane or other natural disaster’s impacts to supply chains, but they can mitigate supply chain disruptions.
 How?